 First of all, as marketers, we have to start with the audience.

 Segment your paid traffic to audiences by asking yourself three questions:

 - Where?
 Which channels are your paid users coming from?
 Sort the data from your most important channels to the least important ones.

 - Who?
 What are the audience targeting profiles you’re using?
 Sort these from audience size from top bottom (Soccer moms, Young Professionals, Hardcore gamers, etc.).

 - When?
 Last but not least, when are you spending most of your UA budget?
 Is it focused around certain events throughout the year?
-Seasons? i.e. if you are marketing a fitness app and a bug chunk of your UA budget is spent around the time fo new years’ resolutions, you should take that into consideration in your research.
+Seasons? i.e., if you are marketing a fitness app and a big chunk of your UA budget is spent around the time of new years’ resolutions, you should take that into consideration in your research.